DaveBitter/graduation_internship/log.md

 # Graduation Internship ViriCiti
+## Week 4
+### What did I do?
+This week I started with live data fetching.
+It turned out that my temporary solution from last week was too heavy on performance.
+I basically fetched data every x amount of seconds.
+The request would be made even if the previous request was not returned yet.
+In order to fix this I used Async forever.
+Through a callback this will ensure that the code only gets executed when the previous request was returned.
+This significantly decreased the network requests.

+The second, and most exciting part, of the live data fetching I improved was using native websockets for live vehicle data.
+I could not set this up previously due to the Socket.io web server.
+In order to add support for native websockets I setup a websocket server next to the Socket.io web server which will use the same code, but handles it's own connections.
+After this I spend a lot of time on making sure that the native app would handle sockets as efficient as possible.
+The app will setup a single websocket connection on load.
+After that, you can request this socket from every file in the project.
+There was one downside to using native websockets.
+It does not use the event emitter like Socket.io.
+There is just a single ```onmessage``` event.
+In order to add this to the native websockets I extended the socket class with an event emitter.
+This works well.

+The rest of the week I spend on optimizing the app for tablets.
+Instead of using pixels for height and layout I made everything relative to the viewport.
+This ensures that the app will scale from smaller to bigger screens.

+### For who/what did I do this?
+I did this in order to improve performance and usability.
+I wanted this app to be ready for user testing and clients of ViriCiti.
+I also wanted the way I handle sockets in the app to be taken care of.
+This allows for easy upgrading the sockets once the ViriCiti gateway is live.
+I am acting like everything is already there in the app.
+This way we can easily upgrade later.

+### What went well/not so well?
+The fixes I did this week really paid off.
+The app runs much better now and is also responsive.
+This gave a nice feeling of accomplishment.
+Compared to the previous weeks this was the least fulfilling though.
+The week was about optimizations which are a lot less exciting than adding new features.
+It is a part of being a developer and that is why I was fine with it.

 ## Week 3
 ### What did I do?
 I started the week of with taking care of the data side of the app.
 I wanted to build this early on in the process.
 The first step was requesting historical data from the ViriCiti API.
 This was a fairly easy task.
 I've worked with this API before so requesting data was quickly build.
 I used the API class I had written the week before.
 In order to make everything work I had to modify the data-server to be able to provide functionality I wanted the app to have.
 A example is getting historical data of all of your fleets combined.